 - Prevention of unauthenticated payment, even if a cardholder’s card number is stolen or cloned

-    Overall, 3-D Secure 2.0 takes into account additional payment channels that are increasing in popularity.
-Compared to 3-D Secure version 1, 3-D Secure 2.0 improves authentication possibilities to allow merchants to move closer to frictionless checkout experiences for their customers, with new intelligent risk-based possibilities, as well as enhanced security, performance, and flexibility for both application and browser driven payments.
+Overall, 3-D Secure 2.0 takes into account additional payment channels that are rapidly increasing in popularity.
+Compared to 3-D Secure version 1, 3-D Secure 2.0 improves authentication possibilities that allow merchants to move closer to frictionless checkout experiences for their customers, with new intelligent risk-based possibilities, as well as enhanced security, performance, and flexibility for both application and browser driven payments.

 We have been working on our 3DS2 application suite (ActiveAccess ACS, ActiveMerchant 3DS Server and ActiveMerchant Mobile SDK), since the introduction of the protocol by EMVCo last year, and closely following the evolution and revisions of the EMV® 3-D Secure – Protocol and Core Functions Specification, EMV® 3-D Secure – SDK Specification, and other 3DS2 related specifications.